 You can also use custom combinations which means you can target users who visited one page but not another.
-So, why is this helpful?
+Why is this helpful?
 The strategy would be to target people who, for example, went to check out and buy a product on your site – but didn’t end up going through with the purchase and making it to the confirmation page.
 In this instance, custom combinations allow you to target people who showed an interest but didn’t complete the buying process.
-Likely, people will need more encouragement or a reminder to complete the desired action.
-They might also be browsing other options – and your remarketing ad could lead them back to your site.
+Sometimes, people just need more encouragement or a subtle reminder to complete the desired action.
+They might also be browsing other options – and your remarketing ad could lead them back to your site!

 You can target people based on URLs.
-In this case, your confirmation page could be used to develop an audience list.
-All the people who left before reaching that page could be added to a list and targeted with reminder ads.
+When doing this, your confirmation page could be used to develop an audience list.
+So, the people who left before reaching the confirmation page could be added to a list and targeted with reminder ads.
 Similarly, you can target users who did complete a purchase.
-They will likely be interested in deals, promotions, or new launches etc.
+If they have bought from you before, they will likely be interested in deals, promotions, or new launches etc.